CMPSC405-Deep-Learning-Spring2025/activity1-boulais-pierce/writing/reflection.md

 The network's output did make sense, as the values chosen would indicate that the processed data was the desired outcome (an image of a U.S. stop sign).
 Our activation functions were referenced off of examples of sigmoid functions, as that is relatively simple.

-TODO: Another trial
+Applying an alternate set of values (shape = 3, color = 1, text = 5) gives the
+a similar final value (0.9999 truncated), however, which indicates that the calculations do not fully serve their purpose, or that the weights/bias are improper.

 ### Ethics